The Squamish Chamber of Commerce is seeking nominations for the 2020/21 Board of Directors.

 Race & Company LLP

-Maxime Charron is the founder of LeadingAhead and Co-founder of Drive Energy Inc. As a Chamber Director, he strives to guide a thriving Squamish through its growth in a sustainable way while integrating the Squamish foundations of Live, Work and Play.
+Maxime Charron is the founder of LeadingAhead Energy.
+As a Chamber Director, he strives to guide a thriving Squamish through its growth in a sustainable way while integrating the Squamish foundations of Live, Work and Play.

-Following graduation in International Business at the University of Ottawa and Sustainable Business Leadership from BCIT, Maxime founded LeadingAhead and recently co-founded Drive Energy, which provides and installs electric car charging stations across the country.
+Following graduation in International Business at the University of Ottawa and Sustainable Business Leadership from BCIT, Maxime founded LeadingAhead Energy, which provides and installs electric car charging stations across the country.

 In the past year, Maxime has been on the environmental and international committees at the Surrey Board of Trade and has been a member of the Greater Vancouver Board of Trade for many years while being heavily involved in the Company of Young Professional cohort.